robert-kel-tg/iterators-1/README.md

 **To sort the data `iterator_to_array` is used which could lead to performance penalty if you have a heavy `iterator` to sort**

-#### addOrderBy(callable $callable)
+#### addSortBy(callable $callable)

-`addOrderBy` method adds a sorting function each time it is called.
+`addSortBy` method adds a sorting function each time it is called.
 The function takes exactly two parameters which will be filled by pairs of consecutive items in your iterator.

-#### removeOrderBy(callable $callable)
+#### removeSortBy(callable $callable)

-`removeOrderBy` method removes an already registered sorting function.
-If the function was registered multiple times, you will have to call `removeOrderBy` as often as the function was registered. **The first registered copy will be the first to be removed.**
+`removeSortBy` method removes an already registered sorting function.
+If the function was registered multiple times, you will have to call `removeSortBy` as often as the function was registered. **The first registered copy will be the first to be removed.**

-#### hasOrderBy(callable $callable)
+#### hasSortBy(callable $callable)

-`hasOrderBy` method checks if the sorting function is already registered
+`hasSortBy` method checks if the sorting function is already registered

-#### clearOrderBy()
+#### clearSortBy()

-`clearOrderBy` method removes all registered sorting functions.
+`clearSortBy` method removes all registered sorting functions.

 ### Interval methods (equivalent to SQL OFFSET and LIMIT conditions)